fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

 ## Writing our tests

 To create test functions that *pytest* recognises automatically it is necessary to create them with `test_` as a name prefix.
 We need to name them like that since when we execute *pytest* we must specify a root directory, from this directory, *pytest* will read all our files (within this directory), in search of the `test_`-prefixed functions.
 For example, if you have a look at the [*medium-collector* repo](https://github.com/fferegrino/medium-collector), you will see that all the tests are contained within the appropriately named `tests` folder.
-To execute them all we need to do is to call *pytest* with the folder name as an argument, and it will automatically traverse this directory searching for our tests:
+To execute them, all we need to do is to call *pytest* with the folder name as an argument, and it will automatically traverse this directory searching for our tests:

 ```shell
 pytest tests/